plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 The early work was focused on increasing brand awareness and attracting people to try Plausible and now that so many people are showing interest, we better treat them nicely and give them a great experience so they also stick with us.

-And now people that try Plausible and have a great and useful experience transitioning from Google Analytics, they help drive the word of mouth and proactive marketing buzz for us.
+And now people who try Plausible and have a great and useful experience transitioning from Google Analytics help drive word of mouth and proactive marketing buzz for us.

 ## Don't be worried about being transparent and open source